ntua-unit-of-control-and-informatics/gflownet/README.md

 **Command-line arguments for `train.py`:**
 - `--data_url`  : Path or URL to a CSV dataset.
 The dataset must contain a `smiles` column.
 - `--target_col` : Name of the target column in the dataset to be predicted (e.g. `logKOW`).
-- `--learning_rate`
+- `--best_model_out` : Filename where the best-performing model checkpoint is saved.
+- `--params_out` : Filename where all training hyperparameters are stored for reproducibility.
-  Learning rate used by the Adam optimizer.
+- `--learning_rate` : Learning rate used by the Adam optimizer.
-- `--batch_size`
-  Batch size for training the proxy model.
+- `--batch_size` : Batch size for training the proxy model.
-- `--gnn_layers`
-  Number of graph neural network layers.
+- `--gnn_layers` : Number of graph neural network layers.
-- `--gnn_channels`
-  Hidden dimension size of the GNN layers.
+- `--gnn_channels` : Hidden dimension size of the GNN layers.
-- `--heads`
-  Number of attention heads in the graph attention layers.
+- `--heads` : Number of attention heads in the graph attention layers.
-- `--mlp_layers`
-  Number of fully connected layers after the GNN.
+- `--mlp_layers` : Number of fully connected layers after the GNN.
-- `--dropout_proba`
-  Dropout probability used for regularization.
+- `--dropout_proba` : Dropout probability used for regularization.
-- `--best_model_out`
-  Filename where the best-performing model checkpoint is saved.
-- `--params_out`
-  Filename where all training hyperparameters are stored for reproducibility.

 ---